mmkal/trpc-cli/README.md

 cli.run()
 ```

 And that's it!
 Your tRPC router is now a CLI program with help text and input validation.

-You can also pass an existing tRPC router that's primarily designed to be deployed as a server to it, in order to invoke your procedures directly, in development.

->Note that this library is still v0, so parts of the API may change slightly.
-The basic usage of `trpcCli({router}).run()` will remain though!
+You can run it with `node path/to/script.js add --left 2 --right 3`.

 ### Parameters and flags